iamdurza/jumpscare/README.md

 # jumpscare
-lol XD u shud hav seen ur face
+lol XD u should have seen ur face